-Check the full duplex status of The Wall-mount Managed Switch.
-If The Wall-mount Managed Switch is set to full duplex and the partner is set to half duplex, then the performance will be poor.
+Check the full duplex status of the Industrial Managed Switch.
+If the Industrial Managed Switch is set to full duplex and the partner is set to half duplex, then the performance will be poor.
 Please also check the in/out rate of the port.